arthking17/my-vscode-server/README.md

 My DevOps Container

 ## Description
-Docker container based on {vscode-server image](https://hub.docker.com/r/codercom/code-server).
+Docker container based on [vscode-server image](https://hub.docker.com/r/codercom/code-server).
 And I added all the tools I need as DevOps Engineer.

 ## How to use this repo
 - [ ] download the repo on your local machine and replace my username "wi11i4m" with your username.